aslonv/aslonv.github.io/index.md

 ## Some things about me:

 * Grew up in Tashkent, Uzbekistan
-* Studied Computer Engineering at Politecnico di Torino.
-Attended Georgetown School of Foreign Service in Qatar, Economics program
+* Attended Politecnico di Torino and Georgetown SFS
-* Demonstrated Background in mathematical olympiads and competitive programming (ICPC)
+* Demonstrated track record in math olympiads, competitive programming (ICPC), and multiple international hackathons

 ## Things that I believe as true: